wbcolon/xPlay/README.md

 ## Known Issues

-Ending the Application before the library scanning threads are finished will result in an abort return code.
+* Ending the Application before the library scanning threads are finished will result in an abort return code.
+* Phonon issues
-The Phonon music player sometimes stops the playback.
+    * The music player sometimes stops the playback.
 It can be restarted without any problems.
-The Phonon backend should be configured to GStreamer, not VLC.
-The Phonon VLC backend may cause issues with the movie playback.
+    * The backend should be configured to GStreamer.
+The VLC backend may cause issues.
+    * The GStreamer backend crashed on Ubuntu 20.04 for some movies.
+Replacing the library */usr/lib/x86_64-linux-gnu/gstreamer-1.0/libgsta52dec.so* from *streamer1.0-plugins-ugly* with the corresponding library for Ubuntu 20.10 may solve the issue.

 ## Notes